 where $\alpha^{il}=\alpha^{il}_{\text{G}}+\delta^{il}\alpha_{\text{CS}}$.
 Of the response tensors appearing here, only $\chi_{E}^{il}(\omega)$ and $\alpha_{\text{G}}^{il}$ are gauge invariant.
 The rest, which are $\alpha_{\text{CS}}$, $\alpha_{\mathscr{P}}^{il}(\omega)$, $\alpha_{\mathscr{M}}^{il}(\omega)$, $\gamma^{ijl}(\omega)$, and $\chi_{\mathscr{Q}}^{ijl}(\omega)$, are all gauge dependent.
 Yet the linear response of the current density $\boldsymbol{J}^{(1)}(\boldsymbol{x},\omega)$ is in fact gauge invariant.
 To see this, first note that $\alpha_{\text{CS}}$ appears in (\ref{inducedCurrent}) in the form

 vanishing via Faraday's law.
 So in considering the bulk response (\ref{inducedCurrent}) we can discard $\alpha_{\text{CS}}$, replacing $\alpha^{il}$ by $\alpha_{\text{G}}^{il}$.
-For the other gauge dependent terms, we re-express each response tensor as a sum of a gauge invariant contribution, denoted by a breve accent, and a gauge dependent contribution.
+For the other gauge-dependent terms, we re-express each response tensor as a sum of a gauge-invariant contribution, denoted by a breve accent, and a gauge-dependent contribution.
 We then find

-(see Appendix \ref{Appendix:InducedCurrent}); that is, the sum of the gauge dependent contributions vanishes.
+(see Appendix \ref{Appendix:InducedCurrent}); that is, the sum of the gauge-dependent contributions vanishes.
 Thus the linear response of the current density is gauge invariant, as expected.